Maximin Relative Improvement: Fair Learning as a Bargaining Problem: Problem Formulation

 \textbf{Robust Optimization for Group Fairness.} Recent work addresses fairness through worst-case optimization.
 Group Distributional Robust Optimization (Group DRO) \citep{sagawa2019distributionally} minimizes the worst-group risk, while minimax group regret \citep{agarwal2022minimax} compares each group's gap between its risk and its group-optimal risk in absolute units.
 In the linear regression setting, \citet{meinshausen2015maximin} propose maximizing worst-group explained variance from baseline.
 In contrast, we define fairness in terms of relative improvement, which accounts for both baseline performance and group-specific optimum in a proportional manner.
 We unify these robust optimization approaches through a cooperative bargaining framework.

-\textbf{Game-Theoretic Approaches to Fairness.} A closely related line of work formulates group fairness as a multi-objective optimization problem, where each group risk is treated as a separate objective.
-In particular, minimax Pareto fairness \citep{martinez2020minimax} identifies classifiers that minimize the maximum group risk on the Pareto frontier, while \citet{liang2021algorithm} characterize the fairness-accuracy frontier for a given set of inputs to the algorithm.
+\textbf{Game-Theoretic Approaches to Fairness.} A closely related line of work formulates group fairness as a multi-objective optimization problem.
+Minimax Pareto fairness \citep{martinez2020minimax} identifies classifiers that minimize the maximum group risk on the Pareto frontier, while \citet{liang2021algorithm} characterize the fairness-accuracy frontier for a given set of inputs to the algorithm.
 Other works adopt an adversarial formulation, modeling the minimax problem as a two-player zero-sum game between a learner and an adversary \citep{diana2021minimax}.
-In contrast, while our framework also adopts a multi-objective view, we interpret fairness through a cooperative bargaining lens, where groups are viewed as players negotiating over performance gains.
+Earlier work also drew inspiration from bargaining to motivate preference-based fairness notions \citep{zafar2017parity}, though without formulating fair learning itself as a bargaining problem.
+In contrast, while our framework also adopts a multi-objective view, we interpret fairness through a cooperative bargaining lens, where groups are viewed as players negotiating over performance gains, and explicitly identify fairness criteria as classical bargaining solution concepts.